Last Updated on

 The extent of woodworm damage depends on the size of the infestation, the species, and what parts of the home have been infested.

 Not all woodworm are harmful.
 However, if left untreated, woodworm can weaken timber, causing severe structural damage.

 The Longhorn Beetle is known as the most damaging species, but any major infestation should be checked by a qualified professional.

 What Environment Attracts Woodworm?

-This depends of the species, as different types of wood boring beetles are attracted to different types of timber.
+This depends on the species, as different types of wood-boring beetles are attracted to different types of timber.

 Common furniture beetles are happy in both hardwoods and softwoods.
-Allthough they can been found all over wooden objects, they typically prefer damp floorboards and worn furniture with no varnsh.
+Although they can be found all over wooden objects, they typically prefer damp floorboards and worn furniture with no varnish.

 It’s worth noting that the larvae only eat the sapwood/outer section of a tree because it’s toxin-free and has more nutrients, as opposed to the heartwood/inner section of timbers like oak and pine.